asfadmin/hyp3-in-a-box/docs/_static/setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

     To start processing data, a subscription needs to be created.
 Navigate to the HyP3 API website,
-    the URL for the API is in outputs of the stack.
+    the URL for the API is in the stack outputs.
 Click on ``create_subscription`` and fill out the
     subscription form.
 An example subscription will look something like this:

     .. image:: ../_static/images/example-subscription.png